On the growth rate of powers of a strongly Kreiss bounded operator on $L^p$-spaces: Abstract

 \section{Abstract}

 Let $T$ be a strongly Kreiss bounded linear operator on $L^p$.
-We obtain a somewhat optimal control on the rate of growth of the norms ofthe powers.
-The proof makes use of Fourier multipliers, in particular of Littlewwod-Paley inequalities on arbitrary intervals as initiated by Rubio de Francia and developped by Kislyakov and Parilov.
+We obtain a bound on the rate of growth of the norms of the powers of $T$.
+The bound is optimal with respect to the polynomial scale.
+The proof makes use of Fourier multipliers, in particular of the Littlewood-Paley inequalities on arbitrary intervals as initiated by Rubio de Francia and developed by Kislyakov and Parilov.